maherramadan78/Myportfolio/README.md

 add index.html.
 add styles.css.
 add  files readme , linters file , stylelintrc.json, package.json.
-coding the html code and css style to make the first mobile portfolio project.
+coding the html code and css style to make the desktop version portfolio

 ### Setup
-after that i created a branch a new feature branch and i switched it from master to new feature branch .
+after that i created a branch a new feature branch and i switched it from master to dsktop version branch

 ### Install
 I clone it by using the git bash inside the folder of hello microverse project.